Film Spoilers and

 The following items were revealed as they investigated the case ("a treasure hunt") to find Sauniere's killer - they solved a byzantine trail of clues left by Sauniere to keep one step ahead of the authorities:

-In this puzzling and twisting tale composed of two parallel plots in different time periods, 1990s LA police detective Mike Church (Kenneth Branagh) took the case of amnesia-suffering mute client 'Grace' (Emma Thompson).
-She was having nightmares about the murder of a pianist named Margaret Strauss (also Thompson) by her world-famous composer/conductor husband Roman Strauss (also Branagh) in the late 1940s.
+1990s LA police detective Mike Church (Kenneth Branagh), who usually investigated cases of missing persons, took the case of amnesia-suffering mute client nicknamed 'Grace'/aka Amanda Sharp (Emma Thompson).
+She was having nightmares about the murder of a pianist named Margaret Strauss (also Emma Thompson) by her world-famous composer/conductor husband Roman Strauss (also Kenneth Branagh) in the late 1940s.
+She had been stabbed in the throat with a pair of barber's scissors.

-Margaret had been suspicious that Roman's housekeeper/maid Inga (Hanna Schygulla) and her disturbed, stammering son Frankie (Gregor Hesse) were stealing from her husband.
-Roman was falsely put to death by electric chair for the murder of his wife Margaret, who was actually stabbed and murdered with a pair of scissors by Frankie, because his mother was in love with Roman.
+Before Margaret's death, she had become suspicious that Roman's housekeeper-maid Inga (Hanna Schygulla) and her disturbed, stammering son Frankie (Gregor Hesse) were stealing from her husband.
+Roman was falsely put to death by the electric chair for the murder of his wife Margaret, who was actually stabbed and murdered with a pair of scissors by Frankie.
+The motive for the murder? - Frankie blamed the unhappiness of his mother Inga on Margaret, because Inga was in love with Roman, but rebuffed.

-In the present day story, Mike came into contact with hypnotist/antique dealer Franklyn Madson (Derek Jacobi) who believed that Grace had suffered trauma in her past life.
-Under regressive hypnosis, it was revealed that there were remarkable similarities and parallels between the stories of Roman and Margaret in the past, and Mike and Grace in the present.
+In the present day story, Mike came into contact with hypnotist and antiques dealer Franklyn Madson (Derek Jacobi) who believed that 'Grace' suffered severe trauma in her past life.
+[Note: Franklyn (or Frankie!)
+Madson was the reincarnation of Frankie, the stammering maid's son who murdered Margaret.]
+Under regressive hypnosis, it was revealed that there were remarkable similarities and parallels between the stories of Roman and Margaret in the past, and Mike and 'Grace' in the present.
+There were two major discoveries:

 Dead & Buried (1981)